 You also have the right at any time to:

-complain about us to the person who protects your privacy rights in the UK, the Information Commissioner’s Office (https://ico.org.uk);
+- Complain about us to the person who protects your privacy rights in the UK, the Information Commissioner’s Office (https://ico.org.uk/global/contact-us);

-change your mind about our holding your information;
+- Change your mind about us holding your information;